ZlareIsLost/Resource-packs/Dot-Totem/README.md

-Replace Totem of Undying texture with Dot from Pokemon Horizons for personal purposes
+Replace Totem of Undying texture with Dot from Pokemon Horizons for personal preference